What Is Early Intervention? - The 4 Ws of Early Intervention

 Insurance

-While many early intervention services are free to families, some are not — for example, Regional Center funds services as a payer of last resort, meaning you have to first go through other funding sources like insurance or Medi-Cal, if applicable.
-It’s a good idea to talk with your service coordinator about what services are free to you, and what can be covered through your insurance carrier.
-Leslie Lobel, Undivided's Director of Health Plan Advocacy, explains more in this clip:
+Once your child is enrolled in an early intervention program, it’s a good idea to talk with your service coordinator about what services are free to you and what can be covered through your insurance carrier.
+Leslie Lobel, health plan advocate, explains more in this clip:

 LEAs